NASMAK-Technologies/moodle-block_aws_email_analytics/README.md

-# Aws Email Analytics moodle plugin
+# AWS Email Analytics Moodle Plugin
-<p> Aws email analytics is block type plugin which provide you the Aws email statics.
+<p> AWS email analytics is a block type plugin which provides you the AWS email statistics.
-it shows the total number of deliver , bounce and rejected email.
+It shows the total number of deliveries, bounce, and rejected emails.
-Also provide you the list of sent , bounce and rejected email's.</p>
+It also provides you a list of sent, bounced, and rejected emails.</p>

 <h3> <b> INSTALLATION </b></h3>
 <ul>